ALIGOS Therapeutics

 / THR-β Agonist

-Obesity, MASH Phase 2
+Obesity, MASH Phase 3In partnering discussions

-ALG-055009 was designed by Aligos to be a potent best-in-class oral, small molecule thyroid receptor beta agonist (THR-β) for the treatment of obesity and metabolic dysfunction-associated steatohepatitis (MASH).
+ALG-055009 was designed by Aligos to be a potent best-in-class oral, small molecule thyroid receptor beta agonist (THR-β) for the treatment of metabolic dysfunction-associated steatohepatitis (MASH) and obesity.
+ALG-055009 was designed to improve upon the potency and selectivity of competitor THR-β agonists and was further optimized for pharmacokinetics (PK).

 Phase 1 studies have demonstrated after single and multiple daily doses that ALG-055009 was well tolerated, had dose proportional PK and low variability, and demonstrated expected thyromimetic effects.